What is a Stairclimb?

-Every single climber is timed, whether you decide to race or just walk.
+Every climber is timed, whether you climb competitively or non-competitively.
 Even if you are on a team, you can still qualify for individual awards.
 Team times are calculated by the average of your fastest three climbers.

 How old do I have to be to climb?

-No persons under the age of 10 may participate in the Stair climb.
+No persons under the age of 10 may participate in the event.
 Participants between the ages of 10 and 16 must climb with a parent or guardian.
-Participants between the ages of 16-18 must have a parent or guardian on site the day of the event.
+Participants between the ages of 16 and 18 must have a parent or guardian on site the day of the event.